 The Men's Shed solution

-Feeling this epidemic of loneliness and isolation or senior couples who choose to downsize and move to communities where they don't know anyone.
+Feeling this epidemic of loneliness and isolation are senior couples who choose to downsize and move to communities where they don't know anyone.

-The man in these couples often give up their home hobby rooms and workshops when they move.
+The men in these couples often give up their home hobby rooms and workshops when they move.

 They no longer have a refuge in which to putter and spend the free time that retirement brings.

 They leave friends behind.
-Attempting to continue to connect by phone, mail or Internet do not provide the social richness of face-to-face meetings with the other guys.
+Attempting to continue to connect by phone, mail or Internet does not provide the social richness of face-to-face meetings with the other guys.
+The death of a spouse can be devastating.
+Widowers are quite welcome at a Men’s shed.

 Most men do not find it so easy to do this.
-Think of the number of events in your communities that are so well attended by women and men are noticeably absent, because they choose to be.
+Think of the number of events in your community that are so well attended by women but men are noticeably absent, because they choose to be.

 Men don't ask for the help they need.